How to Lower Your Setpoint Weight

 The pancreas then releases a large amount of insulin to clear the glucose from your bloodstream.
 But because there is an excessive amount of glucose, insulin becomes overwhelmed and takes most of it to your fat cells.
 If this happens often, your non-fat cells signal the hypothalamus that they’re starving.
 The body responds by increasing its calorie intake and its setpoint weight.

-Studies also show regularly eating starchy carbs, sugar, and heavily processed foods destroy the blood-brain barrier, allowing toxins, bacteria, and other foreign invaders into the brain’s environment.
+Studies also show that regularly eating starchy carbs, sugar, and heavily processed foods destroys the blood-brain barrier, allowing toxins, bacteria, and other foreign invaders into the brain’s environment.
 They activate inflammation-causing microglia cells.
 These foods also disturb the balance of good and bad bacteria in the gut, increasing the levels of bad bacteria (gut dysbiosis).
 Eating a poor-quality diet is directly linked to brain inflammation, gut dysbiosis, and hormonal dysregulation, each leading to an elevated setpoint weight.

 Chronic stress has become an epidemic.
 We live in a stressful society.
 Everyone, it seems, is burning the candle at both ends.
 There are bills to pay, spouses and children to please.
 We also have jobs — sometimes more than one — that demands a lot of our time and attention.
 This all adds up to a lot of stress.

-The problem is that our bodies only know how to deal with short-term, true emergency level stress.
+The problem is that our bodies only know how to deal with short-term, true emergency-level stress.
 Stress to a caveman was being chased by a bear or mountain lion.
 When faced with this type of life-threatening stress, the body prepares itself to fight or flee its enemy.
 Because you’ll need energy for battle, blood glucose levels increase.

 The stress hormone cortisol is also released, which triggers a release of insulin to shuttle that glucose into your cells for energy.
 (The cells will not open for glucose without insulin.)
 During your battle with your enemy, your body burns off glucose.
 After the battle, the relaxation response occurs, and your body’s systems gradually return to normal.